-Starting January 1, 2017, new applicants for registration must be certified to prescribe therapeutic drugs (or TPA-certified) prior to making their application to the College.
+As of January 1, 2017, new applicants for registration must be certified to prescribe therapeutic drugs (or TPA-certified) prior to making their application to the College.
 This includes those applying for registration in Ontario under labour mobility provisions.
 Applicants presently in the system would be accepted under the current requirements.

 Applicants must successfully complete a recognized/approved academic program.
-This includes the program at the University of Waterloo School of Optometry and Vision Science (UWSO), all programs accredited by the Accreditation Council on Optometric Education (ACOE), optometry degree programs in the United Kingdom and current or past membership in the British College of Optometrists, and successful completion of a course outside Ontario that the Registration Committee, having considered the rest of the applicant's qualifications, determines is acceptable.
+This includes the program at the University of Waterloo School of Optometry and Vision Science (UWSO) and all programs accredited by the Accreditation Council on Optometric Education (ACOE).
 All of the ACOE accredited programs are in North America.